 Veggie pizzas: there are too many toppings to choose from

 Don't worry!
-Since you are lucky enough to be participating on a St. John's University Global Studies program, we really do you have you covered.
+Since you are lucky enough to be participating on a St. John's University Office of Global Studies study abroad program, we really do you have you covered.

-All participants on Global Studies programs have health insurance for the duration of their time abroad.
+All participants on St. John’s study abroad programs have health insurance for the duration of their time studying abroad through Cultural Insurance Services International (CISI).
 For information on this health plan please visit the Accepted Students page for your particular program.

 What does this coverage include?

 CISI provides 24/7 assistance.
 If you are feeling sick, are lost, no matter your situation, whatever your location may be, there is an English speaking representative waiting to help you.

 Take advantage of this coverage.
 Do not wait until you are bed ridden and in severe pain to call a doctor.
 React the same way you would in the United States!
 The whole purpose of this coverage is to ensure things go smoothly for the duration of your time abroad, whether you think you have allergies or swine flu.

 If you are studying abroad in Paris, Rome, or Limerick do not hesitate to ask the on-site staff abroad for help.
 They are you first point-of-contact for any issues you face while abroad!